elleracompany/commerce-klarna-checkout/README.md

 2.  and Base URL in `Settings -> Sites -> sitename -> Base URL`.
 3. Install the plugin.
 4. Navigate to `Commerce -> System Settings -> Gateways` and `+ New Gateway`
-5. Select Klarna Checkout from the dropdown.
+5. Select Klarna Checkout or Klarna Hosted Payment Page from the dropdown.
 6. Set your information Playground credentials in API Credentials Europe Test Username (UID)/Test Password.
 7. Get Klarna Production Approval for your site
 8. Turn off "Testing Mode" and add production credentials for the Gateway

-#### Payment button
+#### Klarna Checkout: Payment button
-Since Klarna is rendering its own payment button, the craft-commerce default 'Pay' button must be removed.
+Since Klarna Checkout is rendering its own payment button, the craft-commerce default 'Pay' button must be removed.
 You can copy and overwrite your shop default `checkout/payment.html` file with `vendor/ellera/commerce-klarna-checkout/src/templates/pages/checkout/payment.html` or simply update your existing template with
 ```
 {% if cart.gateway.handle is not same as('klarna') %}
     <button class="button button-primary" type="submit">Pay {{ cart.totalPrice|commerceCurrency(cart.paymentCurrency,convert=true) }}</button>
 {% endif %}
 ```
+#### Klarna Hosted Payment Page
+For hosted payment pages the 'Pay' button is required to send the user to Klarna.
+When selecting Logo and Background images for Klarna HPP it is important that the Image asset is in a web accessible Volume.

 #### Get Klarna Approval
 You need approval from klarna before you can change to production mode.